bluealloy/revm/documentation/src/crates/primitives/precompile.md

 # precompile

 This module implements precompiled contracts in the EVM, adding a layer of pre-set functionalities.
-These are documented in the prior section.
+These are documented in more detail in the next section.
 The module defines the types and the enum that are used to handle precompiled contracts.

 `PrecompileResult`: This is a type alias for a `Result` type.
 The `Ok` variant of this type contains a tuple (`u64`, `Vec<u8>`), where the `u64` integer likely represents gas used by the precompiled contract, and the `Vec<u8>` holds the output data.
 The Err variant contains a PrecompileError.